openSUSE/news-o-o/_posts/2024/2024-07-09-looking-at-next-steps-for-leap-branding.md

 We are thrilled to announce a photo competition.
 Please submit your pictures for a chance to be featured in branding materials.
 You can submit your photos through our GitHub issue tracker.
 We will use a thumbs up/down mechanism to select the best entries.

 ### Submission Guidelines
-You are welcome to participate on the wallpapers collection set [here under issue 135](https://github.com/openSUSE/branding/issues/135).
+You are welcome to participate on the wallpapers collection set [in our branding repository](https://github.com/openSUSE/branding/issues).

 Photos can be submitted [here under issue 18](https://github.com/openSUSE/wallpapers/issues/18).